8 Best Things to Do in Corfu, Greece

 The island’s beauty goes far beyond the colorful squares and spires of the Old Town of Corfu’s UNESCO World Heritage Site streets.
 Mountainous and fertile, the island is studded with olive and orange groves and known for stunning Paleokastritsa — a trio of sandy, sapphire-hued bays.
-A day spent here is filled with lessons in history, geography, and a curious little fruit called the kumquat — candies, preserves, and liqueurs made from it are ubiquitous.
+A day spent in Corfu, Greece is filled with lessons in history, geography, and a curious little fruit called the kumquat — candies, preserves, and liqueurs made from it are ubiquitous.

 Breakfast: Liston – Head to the Liston for people watching, coffee, and croissants.
 With two blocks of elegant arcades, modeled after Rue de Rivoli in Paris, you can pick a table with a view to enjoy a midmorning pick-me-up.

 Lunch: Golden Fox – The main reason you go here: location, location, location.
 Yes, tour buses stop at this hillside complex in Lakones housing a hotel, a restaurant, and a gift shop for the panoramic view of Paleokastritsa’s bays, and the prices reflect that.
 But if you want to bliss out away from the bustle of Corfu’s Old Town, this is a great spot.
 Keep things simple with a Greek salad or grilled lamb — and bring your swimsuits so you can use the pool.